pauleveritt/antidote-book/docs/getting_started/manual_lookup.md

 ---
 ```

+It's better to look at this via a test.
-We can see in `test_manual_lookup.py` a basic "does it match?" test:
+We can see the `greeting()` result in `test_manual_lookup.py`, which is a basic "does it match?" test:

 ```{literalinclude} ../../tests/test_manual_lookup.py
 ---